Reviews Communities Blog FAQ Services Contact

 – Affordable or mixed-income compliance if applicable

-How 2026 rental rules could touch your bottom line
+How will 2026 rental rules affect your bottom line?

 You can expect stricter enforcement of rent caps, more detailed notice timelines, potential rent registries, and enhanced just-cause standards.
 Your manager should model renewal caps, help you capture CPI allowances correctly, and design turn scopes that justify legal increases.
 You will want a plan for utility passthroughs, RUBS where allowed, and non-rent revenue like parking and storage that does not violate caps.